Conservation Laws For Every Quantum Measurement Outcome: Introduction

 In the present paper however we argue that there actually {\it is} conservation for each individual outcome: we show that the jump discussed before is simply an optical illusion, and that a more careful analysis reveals the conservation.

 The key to our results follows from a significant breakthrough that came in \cite{boxParadoxQuestion,boxParadoxSolution}, which opened the way of considering conservation in individual cases.
-In \cite{boxParadoxQuestion} a situation was presented in which a particle was prepared in a box with a superposition of low energies.
+In \cite{boxParadoxQuestion} a situation was presented in which the usual explanation that in a measurement of a conserved quantity ``we simply found what it was there'' doesn't work and therefore showed that the issue of conservation in individual instances can not be ignored and has to be considered seriously.
+Specifically, a situation was presented in which a particle was prepared in a box with a superposition of low energies.
 Yet, when the box is opened in a particular place for a short time, the particle sometimes emerges from the box with a high energy, much higher than the maximal energy it initially had.
 One might have thought that this high energy came from the device used to open the box, but it was proven that the energy of the opener did not change.
-Statistically, looking at the cases when the particle emerged from the box and the cases when the particle remained inside, the total energy (particle plus opener) is conserved.
+Statistically, looking at the cases where the particle emerged from the box and the cases when the particle remained inside, the total energy (particle plus opener) is conserved.
 Hence relying only on the standard, statistical conservation law would have led one to ignore this situation.
 Arguing however that the high energy must have come from somewhere forced one to look further, and finally a solution was found \cite{boxParadoxSolution}.
 A new concept was introduced: the need to look not only how the system is measured, but also to look {\it how it was prepared}.
 Usually the way in which a state is prepared is ignored - indeed, once the initial state is known, that's all we need: how that was prepared makes no difference.
 Yet, as argued in \cite{boxParadoxSolution} the preparation involves a frame of reference, and while for most questions we don't need to explicitly refer to it, {\it not even for the usual statistical conservation}, to extend conservation to individual cases the frame of reference is essential.

+In the present paper we go much further by going from the single, particular, very special situation presented in \cite{boxParadoxQuestion,boxParadoxSolution} to a very large and natural class of situations, which indicates that the idea of conservation in individual cases is completely general.